 3. The Lord’s reign is cause for us to fear.

 He judges fairly, you see.
-A slip up in the system reflects a lack of purity on his part.
-And there’s no such lack of purity.
 He is perfectly holy, utterly righteous.
 Every wrong will be punished.
-This is terrifying for us, for all peoples, because we have done a lot of wrong.
+This is terrifying for us—for all peoples—because we have done a lot of wrong.
 We are sinners, every last one of us (Romans 3:23).
 And that means that we are under the severe judgment of God.
-We deserve his wrath.
+We deserve His wrath.

-But there is a place where this terror becomes a blessing.
-It’s in the cross of Jesus.
+But there is a place where this terror becomes a blessing—in the cross of Jesus.

-The Bible is clear that Jesus died for our sins (1 Corinthians 15:3), that he was put forward by the Father as a propitiation by his blood (Romans 3:25).
-Jesus, completely blameless and faithful, went to the cross to take upon himself all of our wrong.
-God judging people according to what they deserve, meaning our damnation, and by his grace, Jesus stepped up as our substitute.
-He took all of that righteous judgment upon himself for our sake, and in exchange we are united into him and his righteousness forever.
+The Bible is clear that Jesus died for our sins (1 Corinthians 15:3), that He was put forward by the Father as a propitiation by His blood (Romans 3:25).
+Jesus, completely blameless and faithful, went to the cross to take all of our wrong upon Himself.
+God judges people according to what they deserve, meaning damnation.
+Jesus stepped up as our substitute.
+He took all of God's righteous judgment upon Himself for our sake, and in exchange, we are united to Him and His righteousness forever.

 Why are we commanded to declare the news of God’s reign among the nations?

 What does it mean that the world is established?
-What is it’s significance?
+What is the significance of that reality?